yerboygiles/OIT-AUVSIR-RoverSub/README.md

 Written By: Theodor Giles

 ***Last Officially Updated On: June 16th, 2021***

+***Partially Updated On: April 1st, 2022***

-***This readme is not finished, reading the full application will teach you much better.***.
+***This readme is never fully finished, reading the full application will teach you much better.***.

    This is all subject to constant change.
 There will be random commits from dispersed work from me and other members at varying rates.

 I will go into detail on the following: